Diversity & Inclusion / Title IX

 I often ask our team to think about how we can use our influence as educators to move forward an agenda focused on healing, not hatred.
 It starts with owning that injustice of any kind has no place in this world.
 It also begins with individual commitment to be a part of the solution and a desire to lift each other up, not tear each other down.
 At CF, we do that by coming to the table with open hearts and minds, with a willingness to listen to the experiences of others, and with the resolve to identify problems and make positive, actionable change.

 As an engaged academic community, we are committed to fostering an environment where ideas are freely exchanged and discussed.
 It is through respectful and meaningful discourse that transformative understanding occurs, which in turn leads to personal and intellectual growth and development.

-In August 2020, President Henningsen and Vice President Ramsammy delivered the charge to the Diversity and Inclusion committee.
-This included working with the soon to be hired Director of Diversity and Inclusion – Title IX Coordinator to facilitate a planning process to identify strategic goals and objectives for the next five years.
-The comprehensive plan will include the development of vision and mission statements, input from college constituencies, the creation of an assessment plan to measure progress, and review of policies and procedures with an equity lens.
-This process is in progress with an anticipated delivery date of September 2021.
+In August 2020, President Henningsen and Vice President Ramsammy delivered the charge to the committee.
+Working in collaboration with the Director of Diversity and Inclusion – Title IX Coordinator, the Diversity and Inclusion committee began a structured process to identify strategic goals and objectives for the diversity plan.
+The planning process is currently underway with an anticipated completion date of September 2021.